 Of course, a significant trend in the last few decades has been Australia’s adoption of apartment living.

 Here’s how apartments have performed in the last decade:

 Construction of units in Australia surged over the past decade, although it is well below peak levels.

 Of course, there are markets within markets, so by geography, some by price point, and some by the type of property.

 That's why you can't really use capital growth figures for a city like Sydney or Melbourne and make broad brush conclusions.

-This means that each state has its own property cycle and there are cycles within each cycle.
+And looking even deeper into this, not only does each state have its own property cycle - there are cycles within each cycle.

-Looking into these further, you'll find that in each 10-year period there seems to be three or four years when the market is flat and in some cases the property values fall.
+Looking into these further, you'll find that in each 10-year period, there seem to be three or four years when the market is flat, and in some cases, the property values fall.

 Then there are three or four years of low capital growth followed by a few years of strong price growth during the boom stage of the cycle.

 As a property investor, it’s important to be aware of and prepared for these cycles and your best chance of achieving above-average capital growth is buying the right property, at the right price and most importantly in the right location as a location will do around 80% of the heavy lifting for your property's capital growth.